soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

     Because customers are not aware of this back-of-the-house features, they blame the slow deliveries on drivers, tipping them less, or worse, rating them very low despite it being the platform's faults.

+    The apps are also keen to use this opportunity to assign less fees to the drivers for these hooked orders.
+    The platform get the same revenues, get to pay the driver less, and the customers blame the drivers for delays.

+    Win-win situation, everyone.

 - Dynamic pricing for both customers and drivers

+    Easy paying customers get charged more, because the platforms know you pay without comparing prices.
+    While frugal customers get personalized discounts to facilitate the trades.

     Well behaving drivers get paid less because the platforms know they'll accept the orders anyway.
     Difficult drivers get paid more to incentivize them to accept more orders.

-    Easy paying customers get charged more, because the platforms know you pay without comparing prices.
-    While frugal customers get personalized discounts to facilitate the trades.

 - Customer support kept getting worse